alchitry/alchitry.github.io/content/tutorials/your-first-fpga-project.md

 Note that FPGAs can't realize high-impedance signals internally.
 The only time you should use z is for `output` or `inout` ports of the top-level module or a module feeding directly to a top-level port.

-Back to our always block, the first two lines connect the input `rst_n` to the input of the `resetCond` module.
+Back to our always block, the first two lines connect the input `rst_n` to the input of the `reset_cond` module.
 Modules can be nested which makes it possible to reuse them and helps make your project manageable.
 This is all covered later in more detail so don't get hung up over this yet.
 The only important thing to know about these two lines, is that the `rst_n` signal is active low (0 when the button is pressed, 1 otherwise) while the `rst` signal is active high.